jacksun007/os161/README.md

 The purpose of this repository to keep a copy of the latest starter code for os-161, presumably for the ece344 course offered by University of Toronto.
-We continue to make changes to the start code to make it easier for students to start and test their implementation.
+We continue to make changes to the start code to make it easier for students to design and test their implementation.

 major updates
 -------------